Leadership Scoop! Persistence vs. Resistance

 Question/change the goal when it,

-It is much easier to change a goal or a pathway when we see it as growth instead of failure.
+It is much easier to change a goal or a path when we see it as growth instead of failure.
 Successful people embrace this truth.
 They lead teams to embrace and develop agility.

-Balance vision between their intuition and what is actually happening
+3. Balance their intuition with what is actually happening

-Change course courageously without fear of the short term detour
+4. Change course courageously without fearing a short term detour

-Have greater desire for success than the comfort of habit
+5. Have greater desire for success than for the comfort of habit

-Believe that the opposite of persistence is not laziness
+6. Believe that the opposite of persistence is not laziness, weakness, or surrender

-Sometimes it is THE method for reaching success — in business and in life.
-Meanwhile, inaction can turn change resistors into comfortable sitting ducks for those who are truly persistent in finding success.
+Sometimes changing course is THE method for reaching success — in business and in life.
+Meanwhile, inaction can turn change resistors into comfortable sitting ducks.
+Don’t get trapped.
+Be persistent and agile to find success.

-Please share: The ONE thought moves you past change resistance to reach success.
+What ONE thought moves you past resistance to change and on to success?

 From my professional experience to your success,

-©2012 Kate Nasser, CAS, Inc. Somerville, NJ.
-If you want to re-post or republish this post, please email info@katenasser.com.
+©2012-2023 Kate Nasser, CAS, Inc. Somerville, NJ.
+I appreciate your sharing the link to this post on your social streams.
+However, if you want to re-post or republish the content of this post, please email info@katenasser.com for permission and guidelines.
 Thank you for respecting intellectual capital.

 I think your insights apply in a wide range of contexts.
 I think of someone who decides to follow a certain course of study only to discover after years of work that the passion’s gone.
 I think of leaders focused on a product/service line that was once a profitable favorite but no longer works.
 I think of business partnerships that began great but now need to fold so that the individual partners can go on separately to their own greater fulfillment.
 And I think of change agents in organizations who must see their own impact on the organizations they serve lest they get sick with the “change agent flu” — depression and anger.
 Better to step back, see things as they are and choose another direction or another dream.